 What is an FBI Background Check?

 An FBI background check is a procedure carried out by the Federal Bureau of Investigation to examine an individual’s criminal history, employment records, and personal information.
 This process involves conducting extensive research and analysis using various databases and public records.
+US citizens often need to obtain this check to demonstrate a clean criminal record and good conduct for international travel, employment, or immigration.
 It is typically necessary for purposes such as employment, immigration, or international travel.
+An FBI background check, also known as an Identity History Summary, verifies an individual’s criminal history records.

 The purpose of an FBI background check is to assist organizations and authorities in assessing an individual’s trustworthiness, integrity, and suitability for specific roles or opportunities.
 The information collected during an FBI background check is confidential and protected by strict privacy regulations to ensure the accuracy and security of the results.